zyro/hyde-x/README.md

-Hyde-X
+rehyde-x
 ======

 Enhanced port of the Jekyll "[Hyde](https://github.com/poole/hyde)" theme to the [Hugo](http://gohugo.io) site generator.
 Check below for a list of enhancements.

-You can find a live site using this theme [here](http://andreimihu.com) and the corresponding source code [here](https://github.com/zyro/andreimihu.com).
+You can find a live site using this theme [here](http://hashbang0.com)<!--- and the corresponding source code [here](https://github.com/zyro/andreimihu.com)--->.

 * [Installation](#installation)
 * [Usage](#usage)